Skip to content

 Overall Architecture

-The approach consists of two stages: (1) learning the multi-view logical subspace—collecting residual activations from paired NL/symbolic reasoning chains and applying PCA+CCA to learn a low-dimensional subspace that maximizes cross-view correlation; and (2) inference-time steering—amplifying each token's activation projection along the learned subspace directions during the forward pass, biasing generation toward logical reasoning.
+The method consists of two stages: (1) Learning the multi-view logical subspace—collecting residual activations from paired NL/symbolic reasoning chains and learning a low-dimensional subspace that maximizes cross-view correlation via PCA+CCA; (2) Inference-time steering—amplifying the projection of activations for each token along the learned subspace during the model's forward pass.
+This steering scheme, termed LSS (Logical Subspace Steering), occurs at the activation level and is thus orthogonal to reasoning techniques at the prompting or sampling levels.

 Key Designs